imlele/Stacks/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ## To-Do:

 The following is a list of enhancements and features that we aim to implement in upcoming versions: